TUN: Detecting Significant Points in Persistence Diagrams with Deep Learning: Introduction

 However, the promise of automated topological discovery from persistence diagrams remains largely unfulfilled.
 The interpretation of PDs constitutes a challenging bottleneck in the TDA pipeline.
 A PD is a multiset of birth-death pairs, and the core problem involves distinguishing points corresponding to genuine, significant topological features from those representing topological noise or minor geometric details.
 Traditional heuristics often assume that points with high persistence (long lifespan) are significant \cite{fasy2014confidence}, while those near the diagonal represent noise.
 Yet, this simple thresholding approach proves unsatisfactory in practice~\cite{bubenik2020persistent}, as the concept of ``significance" is inherently context-dependent.
 Accurate interpretation requires comprehensive assessment, considering not only persistence but also absolute birth and death times, relationships to the global distribution of other points in the diagram, and crucially, the geometric properties of the original point cloud.
 This complex analysis has traditionally relied on manual expertise, demanding a deep understanding of algebraic topology and rendering the process subjective, time-consuming, and difficult to scale.

 The primary goal of this study is to interpret one-dimensional persistence diagrams (1-PDs) computed by alpha filtration~\cite{edelsbrunner2010computational} so as to recover the genuine 1-d loop features of the underlying geometric shapes from which the point clouds are sampled.
 These loop features can be essential for downstream tasks such as property prediction and control.
 Accordingly, a point in a 1-PD is deemed significant only if it corresponds to such a true 1-d loop of the original model.
 Because the topology of these shapes can be intricate, the decision must exploit both the internal structure of the persistence diagram and the geometric information carried by the point cloud itself.
 Classic persistence-threshold methods \cite{fasy2014confidence,he2023robust}, which usually ignore the link between diagram features and the topological invariants of the shape, are insufficient for this purpose.
-We give a brief introduction to some classic methods for topology understanding of PD in Appendix \ref{sec:A.math}.